A Good Winter Salad Recipe

 5 tablespoons melted butter

-big squeeze of lemon juice
+big squeeze of lemon juice1/2 cups toasted pepitas

 2 ripe avocados, slivered